Phase 2

 County GIS Map

-Navigate to your location on the map (or use the Locate Address tool) and turn layers on and off and/or use the attribute table and click on Parcels and your parcel to find information including:
+Navigate to your location on the map (or use the Locate Address tool) to turn layers on and off, and/or use the attribute table.
+Click on your parcel to find information including:

 Placerville Zoning Lookup